-LCG-CDP conducted consultation with all required agencies during the development of the Annual Action Plan for Program Year 2024.
+LCG-CDP conducted consultation with all required agencies during the development of the Annual Action Plan for Program Year 2025.
 At that time, all priority needs were identified.
-Consequently, the LCG only consults with agencies that are capable of addressing the priority housing and community development needs identified in its Consolidated Plan.
+Consequently, LCG-CDP only consults with agencies capable of addressing the priority housing and community development needs identified in its Consolidated Plan.
 Agencies that do not address priority needs were encouraged to participate in the planning process and may submit requests for priority needs amendments during any program year.